 Our goal is to learn a compact human-centric \emph{latent representation} that captures the nuances of real-world actions.
 In this space, physically plausible actions occupy compact regions, while anatomically distorted or temporally inconsistent actions lie farther apart.
 To this end, we train an encoder to distinguish physically plausible motion from implausible human actions, as described next.

-\subsubsection{Encoder architecture and training}
+\subsubsection{Encoder architecture and training.}

-\textbf{Constructing temporal windows:} We represent each video as a sequence of fixed-length \emph{temporal windows}, each containing $T$ consecutive frames.
+We represent each video as a sequence of fixed-length \emph{temporal windows}, each containing $T$ consecutive frames.
 This design allows the model to capture local, fine-grained motion of an action (e.g., a stride of a person running).
-For each frame $t \in \{1, \ldots, T\}$ in a window, we extract human-centric features from Sec.~\ref{sec:human_features}, which serve as input to our model (Fig.~\ref{fig:arch}(a)).
+For each frame $t \in \{1, \ldots, T\}$ in a window, we extract human-centric features from \cref{sec:human_features}, which serve as input to our model (\cref{fig:arch}(a)).
 The proposed model operates in three stages: (i) encode each input feature independently, (ii) fuse resulting per-input representations for each frame, and (iii) temporally aggregate these frame-level representations over the temporal window.
 We describe each stage in detail next.

-\textbf{(i) Per-input encoding:} We take inspiration from~\citet{simonyan2014two} and define two pathways, one for \textit{static} ($\mathbb{S}$) and another for \textit{motion} ($\mathbb{U}$) features (Sec.~\ref{sec:human_features}).
+\textbf{(i) Per-input encoding:} We take inspiration from~\cite{simonyan2014two} and define two pathways, one for \textit{static} ($\mathbb{S}$) and another for \textit{motion} ($\mathbb{U}$) features (\cref{sec:human_features}).
 To this end, let $\phi$ denote a $1$D temporal convolution block that aggregates features within a short temporal context.
-Each static and motion input feature ($s_{k,t} \in \mathbb{S}$ and $u_{k,t} \in \mathbb{U}$ respectively, where $k$ represents the distinct feature sources (i.e., pose, shape, keypoints, etc) in Sec.~\ref{sec:human_features}) is processed using separate temporal convolution blocks, $\phi^k_{\text{static}}$ and $\phi^k_{\text{motion}}$.
-These per-input temporal convolutions enable the model to capture the local temporal evolution of each input feature (e.g., body pose $\theta$).
+Each static and motion input feature ($s_{k,t} \in \mathbb{S}$ and $u_{k,t} \in \mathbb{U}$ respectively, where $k$ represents the distinct feature sources (i.e., pose, shape, keypoints, etc) in \cref{sec:human_features}) is processed using separate temporal convolution blocks, $\phi^k_{\text{static}}$ and $\phi^k_{\text{motion}}$.
+These per-input temporal convolutions help capture the local temporal evolution of each input feature (e.g., $\theta$).

-We then combine the static and motion encodings for each frame $t$ via element-wise addition, similar to the additive fusion used in GENMO~\cite{li2025genmo}.
-This way, the motion pathway provides residual information to the otherwise static state:
+Next, we combine the static and motion encodings for each frame $t$ via element-wise addition, similar to the additive fusion used in GENMO~\cite{li2025genmo}.
+Thus, the motion pathway provides residual information to the static pathway:

 where $u_{k,t}$ is the temporal derivative of the corresponding static feature $s_{k,t}$, and $\mathbf{e}_{k,t} \in \mathbb{R}^d$, where $d$ is the dimension of the encoded input feature.

 \textbf{(ii) Per-frame feature fusion:} We next aggregate the encoded input features $\mathbf{e}_{k,t}$ to obtain a single frame-level representation using a learned attention mechanism.
 Specifically, for each frame $t$ and input $k$, the model assigns a scalar weight $\alpha_{k,t}$, capturing its relative importance for that frame.
 The fused representation $\mathbf{f}_t$ is then computed as a weighted sum of all features: